 Makers of ergonomic products, keyboards and

-etc..want you to believe that CTS is caused soley by repetitive hand motions or bad postures...and sometimes that is the case, but you should not over look possible pre-existing medical conditions that can also contribute to you getting carpal tunnel syndrome.
+prevention programs etc..want you to believe that CTS is caused solely by repetitive hand motions or bad postures...and sometimes that is the case, but you should not overlook possible pre-existing medical conditions that can also contribute to you getting carpal tunnel syndrome.
 Regardless of what caused your CTS many of these products do help relieve many of my patient's carpal tunnel symptoms.

 "The Carpal tunnel causes and controversy" will continue to be debated in the courts as well as in the medical journals for sometime to come.
 I try to tell patients to focus on getting diagnosed and treated first, don't delay treatment by trying to figure out how you got carpal tunnel syndrome...you can always do that later.